crownstone/website/02-scenarios.md

 {% include snippets/centered-text-home-begin %}

 We like you to **save** time rather than **spend** time on your smart home!
-Here are some ideas and tips for the "handsfree" use of your lights and devices!
+Here are some ideas and tips for the "hands-free" use of your lights and devices!

 {% include snippets/centered-text-home-end %}